 Saving Souter’s sand martins

-With backing from the Community Foundation’s Local Environmental Action Fund (LEAF), National Trust rangers and the local Coastal Conservation Group have collaborated to build an imitation sand martin nest bank in Whitburn Coastal Park nature reserve.
+National Trust rangers and the local Coastal Conservation Group have collaborated to build an imitation sand martin nest bank in Whitburn Coastal Park nature reserve.
+This was made possible with backing from the Community Foundation’s Local Environmental Action Fund (LEAF).

 What makes sand martins so special?

-Sand martins are the smallest European hirundines, i.e. the same family as swallows and house martins.
+Sand martins belong to the same family as swallows and house martins.
 With dark brown upper parts and under wings contrasting with pale under parts, they can be difficult to tell apart when on the wing; look out for their distinctive chest bar.

-They are agile fliers, feeding on insects mainly caught over water.
+They are impressively agile in the air and feed on insects mainly caught over water.
 Your best chance of a good view of a sand martin is when they perch to rest.
-They can be spotted in the UK between March and October, when they return from Africa to breed.
+These tiny birds travel thousands of miles from Africa to breed in the UK, where they can be spotted between March and October.

 Why do they need our help?